dwjoyce/pythonbook/Asking questions.rst

 String input
 ------------

 It is now time to make our programs more interactive, allowing the user to get involved whilst the program is running.
-Up until now, Python has carried out our instructions, one line at a time, and the program will do exactly the same thing every time.
+Up until now, Python has carried out our instructions, one line at a time, with the program doing exactly the same thing every time.

 In this chapter, we will allow the user to affect what happens in the program with the opportunity to enter data of their own.
 The way Python allows the user to enter data is by using the ``input`` function.
 This reads in what the user is typing on the keyboard, and returns the value to the program so that it can be stored or used elsewhere.